 Conflicts of Interest

-An individual is in conflict with a paper if,
+An individual is in conflict with a candidate paper if

-- the individual is a co-author of the nominated paper,
+- they are a co-author of the candidate paper,

-- the individual is at the same institution as a co-author of the nominated paper currently,
+- they currently are or were in the three previous years at the same department as a co-author of the candidate paper,

-- the individual is a relative of a co-author of the nominated paper.
+- they are a relative of a co-author of the candidate paper.